ken-mycroft/minimy/README.md

 # minimy
-Simple nlp based voice assistant framework
+Simple nlu based voice assistant framework

 <h2>Overview</h2>
 The goal of this project is to provide a run-time